TPPSellinger/eSMC/README.md

 It is important to note:
 - Our method cannot distinguish self-fertilization from seed banks.
 Simultaneously estimating both varaibles without strong prior knowledge is not advised.
+- Please use the latest version (as bugs are fixed and/or new features added)

 If you encounter any issue, feel free to contact me at : thibaut.sellinger@tum.de